mcsltd/ecganncompare/docs/utils.md

     pip install matplotlib pandas

-The program `anndistribution` reads folders with annotation files.
+## AnnDistribution

-All files in one folder should be made by the same annotator.
+The program [`anndistribution`](../utils/anndistribution.py) reads folders with annotation files.
-All files should be made with the same thesaurus.
+Data is grouped by thesaurus.
+The largest group is selected for display, the rest are ignored.
-The program makes histogram that contains distributions annotations for each annotator.
+The program makes a histogram containing the distribution of conclusions for each annotator, and also makes a common histogram, without dividing by annotators.

 To run the program, run the following command